-Vaginal thrush is a very common yeast infection that will affect most women at some point in their lives.
-For some women it is a recurring and distressing problem that can affect and disrupt their sex lives.
+Vaginal thrush is a very common yeast infection that affects most women at some point in their lives.
 Thrush is caused by an overgrowth of yeast known as Candida albicans that is present in the intestines, vagina, mouth and skin where it is normally kept under control by naturally occurring harmless bacteria.
 If conditions change and the pH (acid-alkaline) balance is disrupted, the yeast can increase rapidly and cause extremely unpleasant symptoms such as itching and soreness around the vagina.

 Thrush is caused by a change in the natural balance in the body’s bacteria.

 This can occur as a result of:

 ➜ a weakened immune system